Already have labs? Get a free clinical review Upload now

 Red light therapy can be a reasonable adjunct for some men, but it is not a primary weight loss treatment.
 The best human data suggests modest changes in body measurements in small groups, with major limitations that matter if you are judging red light therapy weight loss effectiveness in the real world.

 First, define the term.
-RRT for weight loss usually refers to “red light therapy,” also called low level laser light therapy or photobiomodulation.
-Photobiomodulation is light used to influence cell activity without burning or cutting tissue.
-It is noninvasive, meaning it does not break the skin.
+RRT for weight loss usually refers to red and near infrared photobiomodulation.
+Low level laser therapy is a laser based subtype, while most home panels are LED devices.
+Photobiomodulation uses light to influence cell activity without burning or cutting tissue, so it is noninvasive, meaning it does not break the skin, and the strongest body composition data comes from laser based systems rather than standard home LEDs.

 According to a 2019 randomized pilot study, adults who received low level laser sessions 2 times weekly for 6 weeks had reductions in weight, waist circumference, body mass index, and body fat mass.
 Body mass index is a weight to height ratio used to screen for obesity.
 Waist circumference is a tape measure estimate of abdominal size that often tracks belly fat better than scale weight in men.